dereuromark/cakephp-ide-helper/README.md

 ```

 ## Setup
-Enable the plugin in your `config/bootstrap.php` or call
+Enable the plugin in your `config/bootstrap_cli.php` or call
 ```
-bin/cake plugin load IdeHelper
+bin/cake plugin load IdeHelper --cli
 ```

+Note: As require-dev dependency this should only be loaded for local development (with some check).

 ### Using the annotation shell
 Running it on your app: